 Therefore, the only way to actually bring a unit back up the level of what it was intended to be is through modification.

 There is potentially a great amount of risk involved when agreeing to the application of modifications to your electronic equipment.
+For example: If your machine has a warranty, it will be void due to unauthorized modification.
 Seek professional advice when considering modifications to your instruments.

 Unfortunately, there are individuals who take gear mods for granted -- These "hack-nicians" never take into consideration a unit's longevity as a result of their scary creativity.
 Not all amplifiers will react negatively but the potential for failure is always a factor.
 I have seen horrible and potentially hazardous mods done to equipment.
 Everything from bad/wrong wiring, epoxy-like super glue on components (is the mod THAT much of a secret?), atrocious solder re-work using plumbers acid-core solder, inferior quality components, incorrect component ratings and values, drilling on inappropriate areas of the chassis or enclosure, and the liberal use of electricians, painters or duct tape.
 See our "Technical Disasters" section for some examples.

 There are so many factors to consider when attempting to modify anything.
 These factors are heat dissipation, proper component ratings, cleanliness, serviceability, environmental effects, longevity and reliability.

 Proper modification, on any machine, is VERY important.
 In fact, our mod standards in most cases, has made it next to impossible to complete without a complete re-design.
 At that point, one should consider purchasing another product that would perform as needed.
 I have dedicated myself to designing mods that will work -- forever!
 If I see that a problem could develop, I will always let you know FIRST before doing anything.